ederson-torresini/openstack-ifsc/README.md

 ```

 ## Puppet and git.
-Ok, now mast and agents can communicate.
+Ok, from this time master and agents can communicate.
 Now, it's time to combine Puppet and git (this project):
 - In master:
 ```
 cd /etc